 - You can share teaching duties and expenses by pooling resources, skills, and knowledge.
 Are you good at writing?
 You teach someone else’s child with one of yours while that child’s parent teaches both children math.
 This saves money on a possible outside class or needing to pay for a tutor.

-- Your support group can be a good way to find used curriculum at a fraction of the cost of new, and you can even borrow non-consumable curriculum if someone isn’t using it the year you need it.
+- Your support group can be an excellent way to find used curriculum at a fraction of the cost of new.

 - Support groups can organize group field trips, science experiments, art classes, yearly pictures, graduations, and more.
 All while keeping costs low.